piskoviste/pisek/docs/task-parts/batch-checker.md

 However, usage of this judge type is discouraged as these returncodes can also be the result of an internal judge bug.

+??? danger "This `judge_type` is not recommended"

+    Return with exitcode 1 is very common and is for example trigger by any exception in Python.
+    This